tscanlin/processmd/README.md

 }
 ```

-Given the following input directory:
+And given the following input directory:
 ```bash
 .
 ├── L1